-On Cold Mountain: Songs on Poems of Gary Snyder (2011)
+For All – On Cold Mountain: Songs on Poems of Gary Snyder

 A Pulitzer poet, Gary Snyder is revered — alongside Alan Watts, Allen Ginsberg, and Jack Kerouac — for his literary contributions to Eastern thought.
 Snyder’s passionate respect for the environment often earns him the title of poet of deep ecology, wherein the non-human and the human worlds carry equal moral weight.
-Several of Snyder’s translations of the 8th century Chinese poet Han Shan have been set by Whelden, Frith, and Mathieu.
-On this recording, both Frith and Mathieu set one of the more “beat” poems representative of Han Shan:
+On this album, W. A. Mathieu set several of Snyder’s translations of the eighth-century Chinese poet Han Shan — one of them Han Shan’s more “beat” poems:

 Once at Cold Mountain troubles cease